dpocknee/historical-permutations/README.md

 Due to the focus of my own research, nearly all of these algorithms are from the period 1956-65.

+I have tried to collect as many of the original papers as possible, and these now reside in the `papers` folder of this repository - this addition does make this repo very large.

 Along with the algorithms themselves, now translated from ALGOL into JavaScript, there are a series of utilities, designed to make the use of the algorithms easier.
 These include a small program that allows the easy replacement of the elements within an array of permutations·

 ## Permutation Algorithms Implemented

+(Ticks indicate algorithm works and has been tested)

-- 1956 - Tompkins-Paige / 1962 - Peck-Schrack (ACM 86: PERMUTE)
+- 1956 - Tompkins-Paige &#9989;
-- 1960 - Lehmer Constant Difference Method
+- 1960 - Lehmer [Constant Difference Method] &#9989;
+- 1961 - Coveyou-Sullivan (ACM71: PERMUTATION)
-- 1960 - Wells
+- 1961 - Wells [Transposition Method] &#9989;
+- 1962 - Peck-Schrack (ACM86: PERMUTE)
-- 1962 - Shen Lexicographic
+- 1962 - Howell (ACM87: PERMUTATION)
-- 1962 - Schrack-Shimrat Reverse Lexicographic
+- 1962 - Schrack-Shimrat (ACM102: PERMULEX) [reverse lexicographic]
+- 1962 - Eaves (ACM130: Permute)
+- 1962/63 - Shen (ACM202: PERLE) [lexicographic]
-- 1962/63 - Steinhaus-Trotter-Johnson
+- 1962/63 - Steinhaus-Trotter-Johnson (ACM115: PERM)
 - 1963 - Heap
+- 1968 - Ord-Smith (ACM323: ???) [pseudo-lexicographic]

+## Ordering Functions Implements

+- 1947 - Gray Code
+- 19?? - Lehmer Linear Congruential Generator [random number generator]
+- 1964 - Durstenfeld (ACM235: SHUFFLE) [random permutation algorithm ]

 ---